 Without a Surface finish the exposed copper would oxidise, thus making the soldering of components difficult and any electrical contact pads such as edge connectors would have a poor electrical connection.

 Since all finishes have advantages and disadvantages, it is important to select the right one based on the PCB design, storage, functionality and how they will be handled during assembly.

-The different finishes we offer are Lead-free HAL, Electroless Nickel/Immersion Gold (known as ENIG) and Immersion Silver (ImAg).
-All of these are Lead-free and can be used for a RoHS design but also in a SnPb assembly.
+The different finishes we offer are Lead-free Hot Air Surface Levelling (HAL), Electroless Nickel/Immersion Gold (ENIG) and Immersion Silver (ImAg).
+All of these are Lead-free and can be used for RoHS designs as well as in a SnPb assembly.

 Any Lead Free

 If you don’t select a finish then your PCB’s will be produced on a panel with either a Lead-free HAL, chem.
 Ag or chem.
 NiAu.
 The finish will be defined by other PCB’s on the same panel.